 Tell us about Millikin’s relationship with Interfolio and how it has transitioned from on, off, and on again.

-Millikin University first adopted Interfolio’s Faculty Search in 2013 to support management of their faculty and staff firing processes.
+Millikin University first adopted Interfolio’s Faculty Search in 2013 to support management of their faculty and staff hiring processes.
 In 2015, the end of my first year, Millikin decided to drop Interfolio’s platform due to budgetary reasons.
 A team at Millikin had been working with our IT staff and developed a homegrown faculty hiring platform used for receiving application materials and storing them on a shared drive to support an internal process.
 However, the in-house system did not meet our needs.
 People couldn’t access it.
 It just didn’t work.
 It didn’t make us more efficient.

 During the period when we we tried using our in-house system, the comments we received included: “Why did we drop Interfolio?”
 “Can we go back to Interfolio?”
 And I had department chairs and deans imploring me to do what I could to get the university into the use of the Interfolio system.